 Additional registration requirements for Harvard Summer School (if applicable):

-- Request Summer School housing in your online services account by Monday, May 19.
+- Request Summer School housing (if applicable) in your online services account by Monday, May 15.

 34 Kirkland Street, Cambridge, MA 02138